jeremyandrews/argus/memory-bank/activeContext.md

 ## Current Status

-Argus is a functioning AI agent system for information monitoring and analysis with dual notification paths (Slack and iOS app).
-The system has a mature architecture with well-defined components:
+Argus is a fully operational AI agent system for information monitoring and analysis with dual notification paths (Slack and iOS app).
+The system has evolved into a mature architecture with well-defined components and enhanced entity-based article matching capabilities:

 - RSS feed parsing and queue management
 - Decision workers for content relevance determination